-At the time of writing, the market cap of StepN’s native governance and value token (GMT) sits at just under $690 million.
-Given the hype surrounding the project, we’ve put together a comprehensive guide on StepN to help you sort through all the buzz and decide whether it’s a project you want to invest in.
+Given the hype surrounding the project, as well as the latest losses amid the bear market, we’ve put together a comprehensive guide on StepN to help you sort through all the buzz and decide whether it’s a project you want to invest in.

 What is StepN?

 StepN is a fitness app similar to other activity-tracking apps like Strava that keep a record of the distance you’ve covered during a given exercise session.
-But with StepN, users are able to earn crypto while doing so.
+But with StepN, users can earn crypto while doing so.

-The idea behind StepN is intriguing to say the least, but it isn’t without its risks, which we’ll dive into later.
-First, let’s look at how the app works, how to get started using it, and why it’s so good at getting users to not only exercise but to reinvest crypto into the ecosystem itself.
+The idea behind StepN is intriguing, but it isn’t without its risks, which we’ll dive into later.
+First, let’s look at how the app works, how to get started using it, and why it’s so good at getting users to exercise and reinvest crypto into the ecosystem.